 The Department of Mathematics has about $250,000 designated for undergraduate scholarships to its majors.
 In addition, we employ 35–40 majors each year in various academic jobs—tutor, grader, lab attendant, mentor, to name a few.
 We encourage all mathematics majors who are doing well academically to apply inquire about these opportunities.

 Entering freshman Mathematics majors who have graduated from a Nebraska high school are invited to apply for the Dean H. and Floreen G. Eastman Scholars $16,000 four-year scholarship.
 The department awards at least five of these prestigious scholarships to its freshmen majors each year.
-This scholaship includes a high performance laptop computer and $4,000 per year for 4 years.
+This scholarship awards up to $4,000 per year for 4 years.
 In addition, over 50 percent of our upper-class majors receive scholarships that range from $500 to $4,000 per year.
 Some of these renewable scholarships are available to non-residents.

 Other UNL Scholarships

 To be considered for other UNL scholarship, complete the University's Application for Freshman Scholarships and return it to the Office of Scholarships and Financial Aid by the deadline published on the application.
 If you are a transfer student, you should complete an Application for Transfer Student Scholarships and submit it by the deadline published on the application.
 Applications are available through the Scholarships Office of Scholarships and Financial Aid and most Nebraska high schools and community college advising offices.
 (Note: Applying for admission is a criterion for scholarships consideration.)